codelinde/canterbury-tweets/README.md

+**NOTICE:** Obviously this no longer works since I can't afford to make API calls to Twitter.

 # Canterbury Tweets

 A [Node.js](https://github.com/nodejs/node) bot living on [Heroku](http://heroku.com) that tweets ~two~ four lines from Geoffrey Chaucer's classic, the Canterbury Tales, every hour, to [this account](http://twitter.com/canterburytwts).